Skip to main content

 testkit

 testkit is the post-run verification middleware.
-After the chaos action completes, it waits a configurable delay, queries an observability backend (currently Grafana/Prometheus), and emits a pass/fail gauge.
+After the chaos action completes, it waits a configurable delay, queries an observability backend, and emits a pass/fail gauge.

 Config block